 On this page, you will find selections from landscape design projects that have been implemented in the past.
 Please visit the Design page for rendered views of additional projects.

 Mouse click or touch on Ipad, the individual photos, to view larger or as a slide show.
 Click or touch any place on the screen to exit.

 For this imaginative and colorful backyard in Westlake Village CA, every square foot was carefully utilized.
 We started by creating a design concept for a pool remodel and then while working with the pool contractor, chose pool decking and tiles.
-Other features and areas for outdoor living in the landscape design, include: painted walls, a fireplace, outdoor kitchen and dining area, basketball hoop, koi pond and a small fruit tree orchard.
+The pool area includes a hillside slide and a cave-like spa.
+Other features and areas for outdoor living include: painted walls, a fireplace, outdoor kitchen and dining area, basketball hoop, koi pond and a small fruit tree orchard.
 During the design process, new house paint colors were chosen to coordinate with the landscape and pool materials palette.

 In addition to landscape design for this house, pool and yard, remodel project, I was involved in choosing house paint colors, pool tiles and pebble tech colors, lights on the house as well as outdoor furniture.
 The landscape plan included: paved areas and pathways, a fountain focal point feature, a pergola/garden room design, garden walls, plants and landscape lighting.
 The front yard used a Southern Hemishere palette of plants from Australia, New Zealand and so.
 Africa and the back, plants that would combine well with the existing mature palms and trees.

 When designing a planting plan, I usually start with a plant palette based on area of origin that can be modified and added to.
 The result is a unique combination of plants that work together, both visually and culturally. (see the Plant Page for more information about plant palettes)